gc625/HAlgPapers/README.md

 ```bash
 git clone https://github.com/gc625/HAlgPapers
 ```
-2. Add answers and submit pull requests :)

-Using an editor like TexPad on Mac, type solutions in the `.tex` files for the respective year (eg: 1415.tex for the 2014-2015 exam), and view the output of `main.tex`
+2. Using an editor like TexPad on Mac, type solutions in the `.tex` files for the respective year (eg: 1415.tex for the 2014-2015 exam), and view the output of `main.tex`.
+Once complete, submit pull request :)

 Section titles have been generated, but not neccesarily for subquestions (eg: Q1a), so please add those as you go along.